phoenixframework/phoenix_live_view/guides/introduction/welcome.md

       def hooked_event(_event, _params, socket), do: {:cont, socket}
     end

-### Live Components to encapsulate additional state
+### Live components to encapsulate additional state

 A component will occasionally need control over not only its own events, but also its own seperate state.
 For these cases, LiveView